 Nevertheless, I would like to keep one here, especially for Plus subscriptions Sales booster name that only works for mobile: Accellerated Mobile Pages, AMP for short, from Google.

 To put it flax: a publisher allows his articles to be on Google's server.
 Then Google can provide this content immediately when the user searches Google without having to load it from the portal operator.

 The The advantage is clearly the speed and thus user experience.
 For this, the Extremely slimmed down and "freed" from much loved code.

 Strictly speaking AMP a HTML framework.
 It takes some technical expertise as a publisher to use the technology.

 Those who did it swear by AMP for their range gain in general.
-Even if, of course, you have given yourself back to the potential enemy.
-But you can console yourself, because in this case it's not about the competition in the ad business, but Google just wants to help you and the readers.
-That's the way it is, the big and powerful cannot get by - sometimes friend, sometimes enemy.
+Even if, of course, you have given yourself back to your potential enemy.
+But you can comfort yourself, because in this case it's not about the competition in the ad business, but Google just wants to help you and the readers.
+That's just the way it is, you can't get by with the great and powerful - sometimes a friend, sometimes an enemy.

 So if you can't win against your opponent, be like the water and flow around the stones 😉Sung Zu - in a modified form

 What does AMP look like for the reader?

 Once the reader is on a Smartphone the google search actuated, it receives one Carousel of small thumbnails with texts.

 Because Google strongly considers the speed of articles for SEO rankings, of course those will Contents preferred that deposited with AMP are.
 Because these load the fastest, since they come from the Google CDN.